 Integration of computational technology and biology.
 Computational innovation accelerates biotechnology innovation.
-Newly developed software can aid in diagnosis, care, or research are being developed at UMassMed and are now available to the public.
+Newly developed software developed at UMassMed can aid diagnosis, care, and research and are now available to the public.

 Browse Our Software Innovations: